Monday, November 3, 2025

 How to measure: count Simple, Standard, and Complex cases assigned to each person.

-Action rule: rebalance when any person has more than one-third of the team’s Complex work, or when their Complex count rises week on week.
+Action rule: try to rebalance when any person has more than one-third of the team’s Complex work, or when their Complex count rises week on week.

-Time to next the true step and the percentage of stagnant cases
+Time to next true step and the percentage of stagnant cases

-What it shows: where the flow slows and people start firefighting.
+What it shows: where the work is getting stuck and people start firefighting the process.

 How to measure: for every open case, record the next true step and the due date.
 Report median days to the next true step, and the share of cases with missed due dates.

-Action rule: if the share of stuck cases grows, clear blockers first and pause new handoffs.
+Action rule: if the share of stuck cases grows, identify the root cause using the 5 Whys framework, clear blockers using the deep work focus window slotting, and pause new handoffs.

 Inbound communications versus cases closed

 What it shows: noise load.
-High chasing tells you customers lack updates, and handlers face constant interruptions.
+High chasing tells you parties on the case lack updates, and your team’s time is spent on constant interruptions rather than investigations.

 How to measure: total inbound contacts about complaints in the period divided by cases closed in the same period.
 Track by channel and by case type.

-Action rule: if the ratio rises, improve proactive updates and publish clearer expected timelines.
+Action rule: if the ratio rises, try to improve proactive updates and publish clearer expected timelines.

 Reopened case rate and preventable FOS escalations

-What it shows: quality stress.
+What it shows: either cases aren’t being thoroughly investigated, or the communication about them isn’t clear enough.
 Rework and avoidable escalations drain energy.

-How to measure: percentage of closed cases reopened within thirty days, plus the count of FOS cases that internal review judges preventable.
+How to measure: percentage of cases reopened within thirty days, plus the number of FOS cases that internal reviews flag as preventable.

-Action rule: add light coaching on reasoning and evidence where reopen or preventable flags cluster.
+Action rule: deliver coaching on reasoning behind reopened or preventable decisions.

 Absence and attrition trend analysis

 What it shows: team risk.
-Persistent absence and leavers often follow sustained overload.
+Persistent absence and leavers often follow sustained emotional and physical overload.

 How to measure: rolling three-month absence days per person and rolling twelve-month attrition for the team.
-Log monthly one-to-ones that include a short wellbeing check.
+Log and track monthly one-to-ones that include a short wellbeing check.

-Action rule: when absence rises or one-to-one’s flag low energy, reduce Complex caseload, rotate heavy work, and add short recovery breaks.
+Action rule: aside from the emotional support, here are a few things to consider: when absence rises or one-to-ones flag low energy, reduce Complex caseload, rotate heavy work, and add short recovery breaks.

-🚦 Display these metrics on one page, using three traffic lights per person.
-The complexity level of the cases being worked on, the average number of days open, escalation data, and the number of file contacts per closure.
-When the lights go amber, rebalance in the next stand-up, rather than waiting for month-end.
+🚦 Use simple traffic lights for the complexity level of cases being worked on, average days open, escalation data and the number of file contacts per closure.
+When the warning signs go amber, rebalance in the next stand-up.
+Don’t wait for month-end reporting to confirm what the team already knows.

 The thirty-day burnout playbook